digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/BuildPlate/BuildPlate.md

 > Information on this code may be incorrect due to all accessible cars for project not including values.
 Value range discovered through [Magnum MFG](../../Credits.md#sources) website
 {: .block-note}

+### BUILT

+The built field contains the month and year that the vehicle was manufactured, in a `MON00` format.
+For example, if a car was manufactured in January of 1999 is would read `JAN99`

 ### Model information